NPhucBinh/RStockvn/README.md

 report_finance_cf('nkg','cfd','2022','year')
 ```

-## d.Function used to view company information
+## 4.Function used to view company information
 ``info_company(symbol)``
 #### Example
 ```
 info_company('HSG')
 ```
-## e.View insider trading transactions
+## 5.View insider trading transactions
 ``trade_internal(symbol)``
 #### Example
 ```
 trade_internal('ACB')
 ```
-## f.View exchange rate change history
+## 6.View exchange rate change history
 At the present time when accessing "exchangerate.host" can only get the history of exchange rates within the last 9 months.``exchange_currency(current,cover_current,from_date,to_date)``
 #### Example
 ```
 exchange_currency('USD','VND','2022-11-23','2023-01-10')
 ```
-## g.View a quick report on the profit, revenue, ... of a company
+## 7.View a quick report on the profit, revenue, ... of a company
 For this report I use the financial statements collected from the website 'Cophieu68', because it is similar to the financial statements provided by securities companies such as VNDirect, SSI.``baocaonhanh(mcp,loai,time)``
 For this report I use the financial statements collected from the website 'Cophieu68', because it is similar to the financial statements provided by securities companies such as VNDirect, SSI.